 Slovenia is a country that loves skiing and winter sports in general.
-This is why we went to see Planica, home to the worlds highest ski jumping center and many world record setting jumps.
-During my tour they were just getting it ready for the season and it was amazing to see where all the winter action happens!
+This is why we went to see Planica, home to the worlds highest ski jumping centre and many world-record-setting jumps.
+During my tour, they were just getting it ready for the season and it was amazing to see where all the winter action happens!

 Fun fact: Planica is also home to the steepest zip line descent in the world.

 Even though technically we now made it to Italy, this lake is widely popular to drive to when you’re in the area as it’s so close to the Slovenian border.
 The lake is especially beautiful in the warmer months.
 You’ll see a little island in the middle and the entire lake surrounded by mountains and forest.
 Make sure you ask the guides about the legend of the lake.
 I thought it was a little familiar to a well known religious book 😉

 13. Mangart Views

 Mangart is one of the highest peaks of Slovenian Julian Alps and boasts with an elevation of 2679 meters.
 While there is a beautiful 2-hour hiking trail available to reach even more beautiful views, we opted for parking before the trail start and take in the views from there.
 There is bench available on the road stop and it makes for a perfect picnic with a view!

 The road leading to one of the best views of Mangart is not open year-round due to avalanches, so bear in mind that you will need to research this before you go.